6 Ways Customer Reviews Can Drive Content Marketing

-Video has become increasingly demanded in recent years, and for good reason.
-It’s entertaining, consumable, and perfect for the more visual learners.
+The video has become increasingly demanded in recent years, and for good reason.
+It’s entertaining, consumable, and perfect for more visual learners.

 How-to videos are especially sought-after, as some of the world’s biggest brands take after Youtube stars and provide their audience with step-by-step content.
 That said, before content marketers jump on the how-to video train, they have to determine what it is exactly the audience wants to learn about.
 What do they struggle with?
 What processes could use some clarification?

 So far, we’ve focused on using positive reviews to drive your customer marketing.
 Not anymore.

 Negative reviews may seem like a marketer’s worst fear, but they shouldn’t be.
 If you want to make a how-to video, then it’s actually the not-so-good reviews are what you should look for.
 Negative reviews help you understand common pain points, or identify areas where customers aren’t using your product most effectively.

 When you identify a problem, you can offer a solution.
 In this case, it’ll take the form of a how-to video.

 Today, you’ll be hard-pressed to find a restaurant that doesn’t boast a “Users love us on Yelp!” sticker in their front window.
 Displaying customer’s accolades for all to see has become commonplace.

 It’s time content marketers start taking after these restaurant owners.